 On June 20, 2018, the Company sold 28,973,019 special warrants for net proceeds of US\$9,785,978.
-Each special warrant was automatically exercisable, for no additional consideration, into units of the Company on the earlier of: (i) the date that was five business days following the date on which the Company obtained a receipt from the applicable securities regulatory authorities in each of the jurisdictions in Canada in which the special warrants were sold for a final prospectus qualifying the distribution of the units, which was intended to be no later than November 30, 2018, and (ii) the date that was four months and one day after the completion of the Company's acquisition of all of the membership interests in Alternative Solutions, LLC, known as Oasis Cannabis, which was June 28, 2018.
+Each special warrant was automatically exercisable, for no additional consideration, into units of the Company on the earlier of: (i) the date that was five business days following the date on which the Company obtained a receipt from the applicable securities regulatory authorities in each of the jurisdictions in Canada in which the special warrants were sold for a final prospectus qualifying the distribution of the units, which was intended to be no later than November 30, 2018, and (ii) the date that was four months and one day after the completion of the Company's acquisition of all of the membership interests in Alternative Solutions, known as Oasis Cannabis, which was June 28, 2018.

 All of the special warrants were automatically exercised for units on November 30, 2018.
-Each unit consists of one share of the Company's common stock and one three-year warrant to purchase one share of common stock at a price of CAN\$0.65.
+Each unit consists of one share of the Company's common stock and one three-year warrant to purchase one share of common stock at a price of C\$0.65.

-Note 16 - Fair Value of Financial Instruments
+Note 17 - Fair Value of Financial Instruments

-The Company has issued convertible notes containing beneficial conversion features to Darling, Efrat, David Lamadrid and YA II PN Notes.
+The Company has issued convertible notes containing beneficial conversion features to Darling, Efrat, David Lamadrid and YA II PN.
 One of the features is a ratchet reset provision which, in general, reduces the conversion price should the Company issue equity with an effective price per share that is lower than the stated conversion price in the note.
 The Company accounts for the fair value of the conversion feature in accordance with ASC 815- Accounting for Derivatives and Hedging and Emerging Issues Task Force ("EITF") 07-05- Determining Whether an Instrument (or Embedded Feature) Is Indexed to an Entity's Own Stock ("EITF 07-05").
 The Company carries the embedded derivative on its balance sheet at fair value and accounts for any unrealized change in fair value as a component of its results of operations.
-The Company also has a contingent liability in connection with the acquisition of Alternative Solutions, LLC (see note 3).
+The Company also has a contingent liability in connection with the acquisition of Alternative Solutions, (see note 3).

-The following summarizes the Company's financial liabilities that are recorded at fair value on a recurring basis at November 30, 2018 and May 31, 2018:
+The following summarizes the Company's financial liabilities that are recorded at fair value on a recurring basis at February 28, 2019 and May 31, 2018:

-November 30, 2018
+February 28, 2019

-Level 1 Lev el 2 Level 3 Total
+Level 1 Level 2 Level 3 Total

+Liabilities

-\$ - \$ - \$ 678,111 \$ 678,111
+Contingent liabilities \$ - \$ - \$ 678,111 \$ 678,111

 May 31, 2018

-Level 1 Lev el 2 Level 3 Total
+Level 1 Level 2 Level 3 Total

+Liabilities -

-\$ - \$ - \$ 1,265,751 \$ 1,265,751
+Derivative liabilities \$ - \$ - \$ 1,265,751 \$ 1,265,751

-\$ \$ - \$ Level 1 Level 2 \$ - \$ \$ - \$ May 31, 2018 Level 1 Level 2 Level 1 Level 2 Level 3 \$ - \$ 678,111 \$ May 31, 2018